cran/myTAI/README.md

 ```

-In the `myTAI` framework you can find:
+In the `myTAI` framework users can find:

 #### Phylotranscriptiomics Measures: